Intro

 The prophet Mohammed was instrumental in bringing the Arabian to the rest of the world.
 He told his followers to cherish these animals and protect the mares who would continue to bear them.
 They were considered animals created by God and that good horsemanship would be rewarded in the afterlife.

 Muslim conflicts in the 7th century AD continued to spread the breed’s influence outward.
-As nomads & warriors drifted further from home, they were forced to share scarce resources with their animals which created deep bonds between man & animal.
-Until recent centuries Bedouin tribes strictly maintained the purity of the breed.
-Their vigilant breeding practices are the driving force behind the equine we know as today’s Arabian.
+As nomads and warriors drifted further from home, they were forced to share scarce resources with their animals, creating deep bonds between man and animal.
+Until recent centuries, Bedouin tribes strictly maintained purity of the breed.
+Their vigilant breeding practices were the driving force behind the equine we know as today’s Arabian.

 Enhancing Stock

 As the breed spread, they shared their strong bloodlines with a variety of European breeds.
-As Christian Crusaders began to return from the East during the 12th & early 13th centuries they brought the breed with them.
+As Christian Crusaders began to return from the East during the 12th and early 13th centuries, they brought the breed with them.
 The invention of the firearms also contributed to the breed’s popularity, as heavy knight’s horses were replaced with smaller, more agile calvary mounts.

 Modern Arabian

-Late in the 17th & early in the 18th century a revolution of horse breeding took place in Europe & Arabian animals laid the foundation for the English Thoroughbred.
-By the 19th century Arabian stud farms had been established throughout Europe & their popularity spread quickly through Russia, Scandinavia & the U.S. Today they are one of the most popular breeds in America & their blood refines an enormous variety of breeds.
+Late in the 17th and early in the 18th century, a revolution of horse breeding took place in Europe and Arabian animals laid the foundation for English Thoroughbreds.
+By the 19th century Arabian stud farms had been established throughout Europe, while their popularity spread quickly through Russia, Scandinavia and the U.S. Today they are one of the most popular breeds in America and their blood refines an enormous variety of breeds.

 Features